csorianot/godmc_wiki/Install-and-setup.md

 ### Case control studies

-If you have a case-control design, we recommend to _combine_ cases and controls for the methQTL analysis.
+If you have a case-control design, we recommend to _combine_ cases and controls for the methQTL analysis to have the largest sample size as possible.
+We do not recommend to analyse cases and controls separately.

 ### Download the scripts